peterzimon/docs-api/handlebars-themes/routing/index.md

 ## What's YAML?

-YAML stands for **Y**et **A**nother **M**arkup **L**anguage - because aren't enough unfunny acronyms in computer science.
+YAML stands for **Y**et **A**nother **M**arkup **L**anguage - because there aren't enough unfunny acronyms in computer science.
 You can think of it loosely like JSON without all the brackets and commas.
 In short, it's a document format used to store nested `key:value` pairs, commonly used for simple/readable configuration.

 The most important thing to know when working with YAML is that it uses indentation to denote structure.
 That means the **only** type of nesting which works is **2 spaces**.

-The most common reason for YAML files not working is when you accidentally uses the wrong type or quantity of spacing for indentation.
+The most common reason for YAML files not working is when you accidentally use the wrong type or quantity of spacing for indentation.
 So keep a close eye on that!

 ## When to use dynamic routing

-Maybe you want your homepage to simple landing page, while all of your posts appear on `site.com/writing/`.
+Maybe you want your homepage to be a simple landing page, while all of your posts appear on `site.com/writing/`.
 Maybe you actually want to split your site into two main collections of content, like `/blog/` and `/podcast/`.
 Maybe you just want to change the URL of your archives from `/tag/news/` to `/archive/news/`.

 If you're looking to create an alternative site structure to the one described above, then dynamic routing is what you need in order to achieve all your hopes and dreams.